Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Background

-The idea of PBFT is to order requests by relying on a single leader that assigns sequence numbers to batches of requests.
-If the leader is correct and there is enough synchrony in the system, PBFT's \textit{normal case operation} is repeatedly successfully executed.
-The normal case operation is an agreement pattern that consists of the leader proposing a batch of operations to all replicas, followed by two phases of all-to-all message exchanges (\textsc{Prepare} and \textsc{Commit}) in which replicas try to commit the messages consistently despite Byzantine failures by the use of quorums.
-Quorums are sufficiently large to guarantee that any intersection of two quorums $Q_i$ and $Q_j$ contains at least one correct replica, e.g., for any pair of replicas $r_i$ and~$r_j$, it holds for the quorums $Q_i$ and $Q_j$ they observe in a phase, that $|Q_i \cap Q_j | \geq t + 1 $.

-The problem of a faulty leader is solved by the \textit{view change} sub-protocol if $t + 1$ replicas support the change of leader.
-During a view change, the newly elected leader collects the current status from a quorum of replicas and defines consistent decisions for pending instances.
+The Practical Byzantine Fault Tolerance (PBFT) SMR algorithm~\cite{pbft} is considered the first practical method for implementing BFT services.
+PBFT is optimal in terms of resilience and best-case latency, ensuring safety under asynchrony and requiring a very weak form of synchrony for liveness.
+PBFT orders requests by relying upon a stable leader that assigns sequence numbers to request batches.
+If the leader is correct and the system is sufficiently synchronous, PBFT executes only its normal case operation.
+This pattern represents a \emph{Byzantine agreement/consensus instance} and consists of the leader proposing a batch of operations to all replicas (\textsc{Pre-Prepare}), followed by two phases of all-to-all message exchanges (\textsc{Prepare} and \textsc{Commit}), in which replicas use quorums to commit/decide the messages with a given sequence number despite Byzantine failures.
+These quorums are sufficiently large to guarantee that any intersection of two quorums $Q$ and $Q'$ contains at least one correct replica, i.e., $|Q \cap Q' | \geq t + 1 $.
+If the protocol stalls (e.g., the leader is faulty), a \emph{view change} sub-protocol is triggered when $t + 1$ replicas suspect the leader.
+During a view change (alias leader change or synchronization phase~\cite{bftsmart}), the newly-elected leader collects the current status from a quorum of replicas and takes consistent decisions for pending requests.

-\paragraph{\bftsmart{}.} The most popular implementation of a PBFT-like protocol is the \bftsmart{} replication library~\cite{bftsmart}. \bftsmart{} works just like PBFT, running a three-phase \emph{consensus instance} for defining the batch of transactions to be processed at slot $i$, as illustrated in Figure~\ref{fig:bftsmart}.
-The analogous of a view change in \bftsmart{} is its \emph{synchronization phase}, where a new \emph{regency} (view) starts with a newly-elected leader responsible for concluding pending consensus instances and starting instances for future slots.

-\bftsmart{} was recently extended to support weighted geo-replication.
-The resulting system, AWARE~\cite{aware}, supports the autonomic reconfiguration of replicas weights based on the observed latency between them (see more about AWARE in Appendix~\ref{sec:wheat}).

-\paragraph{Abortable state machine replication.} Abstract~\cite{aublin2015next} is a design methodology to simplify the development and reconfiguration of \textit{abortable} replicated state machines, which are, in contrast to traditional replicated state machines, allowed to abort the execution of client requests, and then re-direct this responsibility to another Abstract instance.